 Am I Eligible for Workers’ Compensation Benefits?

 In Arizona, employers with one or more employees are required to carry workers’ compensation insurance.
-The insurance covers both part-time and full-time employees, minors, green-card holders or family members of the employer.
+The insurance covers both part-time and full-time employees, minors, green-card holders, or family members of the employer.

-Insurance is not required for independent contractors, domestic servants working in the home or those whose work is casual and not in the actual business of the employer.
+Insurance is not required for independent contractors, domestic servants working in the home, or those whose work is casual and not in the actual business of the employer.

-You may have been misclassified as an independent contractor, so it is important to discuss the situation with licensed attorney.
+You may have been misclassified as an independent contractor, so it is important to discuss the situation with a licensed attorney.
 There are several factors that must be considered to determine if you are an employee:

 - Whether you determined the hours worked